 ANSYS is for use by all UVa faculty, staff, and students, on computers connected to the UVa network.
-Off-Grounds users must use the UVa Anywhere VPN client to connect to the UVa network.
-Students may also access this program in computers within the libraries.
+Off-Grounds users must use the UVa VPN client to connect to the UVa network.
+Students may also access this program with Remote Desktop.

 ANSYS is for use by all UVa faculty, staff, and students, on computers connected to the UVa network.
 Please see the UVaSoftware website for restrictions and licensing requirements.

-Spring 2019: The current version of ANSYS for Windows and Linux is Version 19.0.
+Fall 2021: The current version of ANSYS for Windows and Linux is Version 2021R2

 There are different types of licenses and usage for ANSYS license.
 Please consult this ANSYS document to determine which type of license to use when you open ANSYS.

 For Windows computers, ANSYS registration and licensing information is available from the UVa Software Gateway.
-The ANSYS Windows USB drive for 32-bit or 64-bit machines may be borrowed from Research Data Services in Brown Science & Engineering Library Room I043.
 ANSYS is also available on Linux platforms, and in public labs.
 ANSYS may also be found by students, only, on Remote Desktop .

 - In Windows, first be sure you are able to view file extensions.
 In Windows 10, you can ensure this capability by selecting Control Panel from the Windows menu, choosing Folder Options, then under View deselecting Hide file extensions.